-- 2 The Integrated Natural Resources Management Plan (INRMP) is an interagency agreement clarifying how - 3 Department of Defense (DoD) natural resources are managed on Beale Air Force Base (AFB) in compliance - 4 with federal, state and local standards.
-This INRMP is designed to achieve an ecosystem management - 5 program that draws on a collaboratively developed vision of desired future ecosystem conditions by - 6 integrating ecological, economic and social factors. - 7 The primary objective of the Air Force (AF) natural resources program to sustain, restore and modernize - 8 natural infrastructure to ensure operational capability and no net loss in the capability of AF lands to support - 9 the military mission of the installation.
-Implementation of the INRMP will help ensure that Beale AFB - 10 lands continue to support present and future mission requirements while preserving, enhancing, and, where - possible, restoring ecosystem integrity. - 12 This document is divided into chapters outlining general historic and contemporary information about Beale - AFB, the physical and biological environment, current and historic management practices, and management - goals and objectives.
-The INRMP is effective for five years from the date of last signatory; individual work - plans that accompany this plan are updated every two years. - 16 INRMP planning and decision-making is integrated with base comprehensive planning, individual project - 17 planning, pest management planning, Bird/Wildlife Aircraft Strike Hazard (BASH) reduction planning, - 18 airfield management planning, and cultural resources management planning.
-The INRMP was prepared - 19 using information from reports, surveys, legal documents, Geographic Information Systems (GIS) data, and - 20 personal communication with subject matter experts (SMEs).
-This plan is the five-year update which builds - 21 upon past management and INRMP plans. - 22 Management policies in the INRMP include both broad and specific goals that promote a comprehensive - 23 approach to addressing natural resource management issues.
-Various monitoring and reporting programs - are included as projects or recommendations in the INRMP, and many activities proposed in the plan - 25 contain their own monitoring components. - The INRMP is a dynamic document that integrates all aspects of natural resource management and the - 27 installation's mission.
-Its goals and objectives must be considered early in the planning process for projects - and mission changes on Beale AFB.
-All applicable Beale AFB Command, staff, offices, sections, flights, - 29 squadrons, groups, wings, tenants, and contractors must be aware of and comply with the INRMP for it to - 30 be an effective planning document.
+The Integrated Natural Resources Management Plan (INRMP) is an interagency agreement clarifying how Department of Defense (DoD) natural resources are managed on Beale Air Force Base (AFB) in compliance with federal, state and local standards.
+This INRMP is designed to achieve an ecosystem management program that draws on a collaboratively developed vision of desired future ecosystem conditions by integrating ecological, economic and social factors.

+The primary objective of the U.S. Air Force (USAF, or AF) natural resources program is to sustain, restore and modernize natural infrastructure to ensure operational capability and no net loss in the capability of AF lands and to support the military mission of the installation.
+Implementation of the INRMP will help ensure that Beale AFB lands continue to support present and future mission requirements while preserving, enhancing, and, where possible, restoring ecosystem integrity.

+INRMP planning and decision-making is integrated with base comprehensive planning, individual project planning, pest management planning, Bird/Wildlife Aircraft Strike Hazard (BASH) reduction planning, airfield management planning, and cultural resources management planning.
+The INRMP was prepared using information from reports, surveys, legal documents, Geographic Information Systems (GIS) data, and personal communication with subject matter experts (SMEs).
+This plan is the annual update which builds upon past management and INRMP versions, integrating any relevant information obtained since the five-year update.

+Management policies in the INRMP include broad goals and specific objectives that promote a comprehensive approach to addressing natural resource management issues.
+Various monitoring and reporting programs are included as projects or recommendations in the INRMP, and many activities proposed in the plan contain their own monitoring components.

+The INRMP is a dynamic document that integrates all aspects of natural resource management and the installation's mission.
+Its goals and objectives must be considered early in the planning process for projects and mission changes on Beale AFB.
+All applicable Beale AFB Command, staff, offices, sections, flights, squadrons, groups, wings, tenants, and contractors must be aware of and comply with the INRMP for it to be an effective planning document.

+This document is divided into chapters outlining general historic and contemporary information about Beale AFB, the physical and biological environment, current and historic management practices, and management goals and objectives.
+The INRMP is effective for five years from the date of last signatory.

+An annual review of this version of the INRMP was completed in 2021.